WELCOME TO

 Where everyday ingredients shine!

 Whole Natural Kitchen is my mission to transform the way you think about healthy eating.
 Healthy food isn’t just salads, smoothies and superfoods.
-Any recipe made with ordinary, natural ingredients can be nourishing.
+Any recipe made with ordinary, natural ingredients can be wholesome and satisfying.

 My goal here is to cultivate a community of like-minded people who share my passion for embracing the love of all whole foods while leaving the health fads behind.
 With each recipe I share a bit of background on the ingredients and what nutrients they provide to help guide you towards making delicious, and wholesome choices without the mealtime anxiety.

 If you’re navigating the complex world of food intolerances, I’ve got you covered too!
-Many of my carefully crafted recipes can cater to an array of special diets.
+Many of my recipes cater to or are easily adapted for an array of special diets.
 So, if you’re gluten, dairy, egg, soy, grain, or nut free there’s plenty to entice you here.

 food is the